CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation: Experimental Results

 To facilitate fair comparison, we train StarDist \cite{stardist}, HoVer-Net \cite{hovernet}, KeypointGraph \cite{keygraph}, and InstanceEmbedding \cite{instanceembedding} using the same data split protocol as ours.
 Experimental results are summarized in Table \ref{tab:cmp_0}.
 As the table shows, similar to the results on DSB2018, the StarDist model achieves a promising $AP_{0.5}$ score but an unsatisfactory $AP_{0.9}$ score.
 By contrast, the proposed CPP-Net promotes the nucleus segmentation performance and maintains its advantages in terms of nucleus detection.
-It also continues to outperform all other state-of-the-art methods.
+It also continues to outperform all the other state-of-the-art methods.
+We further draw boxplots from the experimental results on BBBC006v1 in Fig. \ref{fig:boxplot}(b) and \ref{fig:boxplot}(d), which clearly illustrate the advantages of CPP-Net.
 Experimental results on this database justify the effectiveness of CPP-Net.
-Moreover, it is worth noting that BBBC006 consists of two types of images, specifically Hoechst images and phalloidin images.
-The latter image type contains a significant amount of noise, which affects the performance of KeypointGraph \cite{keygraph} and InstanceEmbedding \cite{instanceembedding}.
-In comparison, StarDist, CPP-Net, and HoVer-Net continues to achieve promising results, which shows their robustness when processing noisy images.